apache/airflow/docs/security.rst

     posed security risks for if the Webserver is publicly accessible.

-If you wish to have the experimental API work, and aware of the risks of enabling this without authentication (or if you have your own authentication layer in front of Airflow) you can get the previous behaviour on a new install by setting this in your airflow.cfg:
+If you wish to have the experimental API work, and aware of the risks of enabling this without authentication (or if you have your own authentication layer in front of Airflow) you can set the following in ``airflow.cfg``:

 .. code-block:: ini